learn-co-curriculum/dsc-k-nearest-neighbors-lab/README.md

 knn.fit(X_train, y_train)
 ```

-Now, we'll create some predictions on our testing data.
+Now, create some predictions on the test data.
 In the cell below, use the `.predict()` method to generate predictions for the data stored in `X_test`.

 ```python
 preds = knn.predict(X_test)
 ```

 And now, for the moment of truth!
-Let's test the accuracy of our predictions.
+Test the accuracy of your predictions.
 In the cell below, complete the call to `accuracy_score` by passing in `y_test` and our `preds`!

 ```python